am1ty9d9v/webbed/README.md

 The web crawler script final_crawler.py uses BeautifulSoup, an HTML parsing library by Leonard Richardson, and the Robot Exclusion Rules parser by Philip Semanchuk.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
-Please see the included licensing information for further details.
+Please <a href='https://github.com/am1ty9d9v/webbed/blob/master/LICENSE.md'>see</a> the included licensing information for further details.

 A wroking version of this search engine is available at http://www.webbed.co.cc